TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 ```

 TAU library with minified version is located in folder `mobile/js`.
 Default
- theme TAU is located in folder `mobile/theme`.
-TAU are loaded the same way like
+TAU theme is located in folder `mobile/theme`.
- previous version from device location `/usr/share/`.
+TAU are loaded the same way like previous version from device location
+`/usr/share/`.

 ###Default structure of application

-When you build some application in Tizen IDE, application have folder structure
+When you build some application in Tizen IDE, application has folder structure
 like below, all files are grouped in seperated folders.
 Folder js is destination for application main files.
 Other files like images,
 templates or styles are collected in separated folders:

 ```